-In this model, the State would pay a per-person fee to provide a MCO, who has experience working with and meaningful relationships between providers and patients.
+In this model, the State would pay a per-person fee to provide a MCO, who has experience working with these populations, to deliver quality comprehensive care for these groups.
+In most managed care models the MCO assumes full risk and is responsible for any costs that are in excess of an actuarially sound negotiated per-person fee.
+Usually the fee is on a per member per month basis.
+The role of the MCOs would be to work with a variety of providers and healthcare organizations to establish supportive and meaningful relationships between providers and patients.
 MCOs also develop comprehensive treatment plans, and coordinate specialist care for patients.
-These services are provided in an environment that seeks to optimize health-related outcomes, promote the appropriate use of cost-effective medical care, and reduce unnecessary hospital stays and emergency room visits.
+These services are provided in an environment that seeks to optimize health-related outcomes, promote the appropriate use of costeffective medical care, and reduce unnecessary hospital stays and emergency room visits.
 When managing the care for the LTC population, the MCOs would provide additional services that are particularly important to this population.
 Some of these value-added services include: